-STRATEGIES and ANNUAL KEY PRIORITIES are identified for our objectives.
+STRATEGIES are identified for our objectives.
 Strategies describe the specific mechanisms and processes by which each objective will be achieved.
-Similarly our annual key priorities describe particular core areas of focus for the coming fiscal year.
+Similarly our key priorities describe particular core areas of focus and our annual key priorities for the coming fiscal year.

-PERFORMANCE MEASURES are quantitative and qualitative measures used to signal organizational progress toward our goals over the next five years.
+PERFORMANCE MEASURES are quantitative and qualitative measures used to signal organizational progress toward our goals.